 Led by the two main archtects of Indian democracy, India formally gained independence following

 almost 200 hundred years under British rule on August 15, 1947.

-date is marked with somber speeches, colorful parades, and
+Every year since, the date has been marked with somber speeches, colorful parades, and

-London.
-Not be outdone, New York City is the place to be for the planet's largest India Day parade, with a march up Madison Avenue!
+Today, New York City is the place to be for the planet's largest India Day parade, with a march up Madison Avenue:

 the Web, join the celebrations and learn about the events